Raja-Katadi/rtg/README.md

 # rtg
 rtg custom file editor bash script

-This is a script which allows you to open your file with custom one not just v to open your file with custom one not just vim or nano or so other in termux.
+This is a script which allows you to open your file with custom one so no need of vim or nano or others in termux.

 I will also add sponge alike feature in this script;So,no need of moreutils if your are using only for sponge command.